Ex-UK PM May prompts storm over knighthood for cricket hero Boycott

 “Celebrating a man who was convicted for assaulting his partner sends a dangerous message – that domestic abuse is not taken seriously as a crime,” Adina Claire of the charity Women’s Aid said in a statement.

-Boycott, interviewed on Tuesday after the honor was announced, was irritable when asked about the conviction.
+Boycott, interviewed on Tuesday after the honour was announced, was irritable when asked about the conviction.

 “It’s a cross I have to bear – right or wrong, good or bad, I have to live with it – and I do because I am clear in my mind, and I think most people in England are, that it’s not true,” Boycott, 78, told BBC radio.